CarsonJoshua/Tragedy/0-CoreRules.md

 * **0.0.5** Compatibility rules are lower precedence than the lower precedence of the two rules sets being made compatible.

 ## 0.1 Base Rules
 * **0.1.1** Each player has a Deck of at least 40 cards of the same size.
-Each Deck may have no more than one of each card.
+    * **0.1.1.1** Each Deck may have no more than one of each card.
+    * **0.1.1.2** Each Deck has one card that is the Star.
+The Star is always in the starting hand.
+Being the Star is not a Property.
 * **0.1.2** Each player starts with a Hand of seven cards drawn from the Deck.
 * **0.1.3** The first player is determined randomly.
 Play begins with the first player's turn and proceeds counterclockwise.
 * **0.1.4** The player who is taking their turn is the active player.